-Some of you reading this are probably thinking, if I stop being a perfectionist my career will suffer, I’ll make less money, I’ll have less drive.
+Some of you reading this are probably thinking, if I stop being a perfectionist, my career will suffer, I’ll make less money, I’ll have less drive.
 But that’s not true.
-Achievement and drive stand apart from the shame based pursuit of perfection.
-Perfection is a never ending loop of internal dialogue that has many people trapped in a cycle of striving for something that is unattainable, disappointed that they don’t reach their goals, and then full of shame and self-hatred that they have fallen short.
-Or, it’s the engine behind your drive to achieve and yet you find that despite your success at accomplishing “goals”, you still reckon with an inability to regulate your feelings in an authentic and integrated manner.
-It’s the root cause behind the pattern of constant “busy-ness” or over scheduling that often plagues a lot of my patients.
+Achievement and drive stand apart from the shame-based pursuit of perfection.
+Perfection is a never-ending loop of internal dialogue that has many people trapped in a cycle of striving for something that is unattainable, disappointed when they don’t reach their goals, and then full of shame and self-hatred that they have fallen short.
+Or, it’s the engine behind your drive to achieve and yet you find that despite your success at accomplishing “goals,” you still reckon with an inability to regulate your feelings in an authentic and integrated manner.
+It’s the root cause behind the pattern of constant “busy-ness” or over-scheduling that often plagues a lot of my patients.
 This vicious cycle can continue in multiple domains of your life until you make the conscious effort and strides to step outside of the habit and addiction of perfection.
 After all, being perfect/good/pretty/etc. is just another cage.

 Through the way we manage our physical bodies.